 It was the center of the Great Silk Road.
 Travelers venture to Samarkand to see the architectural splendor created by one of the world’s forgotten tyrants.
 Amir Timur (Tamerlane) was a disabled cattle thief turned world conqueror, responsible for the death of up to 17 million people.

-During his conquest of Asia, when he slaughtered the populations of entire cities, he would spare only scholars, engineers, and the most skilled artisans.
-He would bring them back to Samarkand to beautify his capital with the spoils of his victories.
+During his conquest of Asia, when he slaughtered populations of entire cities, he would spare only scholars, engineers, and the most skilled artisans.
+He then brought them back to Samarkand to beautify his capital with the spoils of his victories.

-The result was the creation of the Timurid structures that give Samarkand it’s UNESCO world heritage status.
-The most noteworthy being the Registan, Bibi-Khanym Mosque, Gur-e-Amir, and Shah-i-Zinda.
-The majestic mosaics on these psychedelic buildings are all a manifestation of Timur’s grandest vision.
+The result was the creation of the Timurid architecture that give Samarkand its UNESCO world heritage status.
+The most noteworthy are the Registan, Bibi-Khanym Mosque, Gur-e-Amir, and Shah-i-Zinda.
+The majestic mosaics on these psychedelic buildings are all a manifestation of Timur’s grand twisted vision.